 - Armory Park: historic neighborhood with many renovated, old houses; tends to be a bit more expensive but is close to downtown (lots of music, art, climbing gym, yoga, and coffee shops); relatively close to the university - Blenman Elm: east of the university Medical Center Campus; some of the housing is very high end (the Arizona Inn is here); great location especially for public health students - Broadmoor: just west of Reid Park; bordered by Broadway, Country Club, Tucson Blvd., and Stratford Drive; most homes were built in the 1940s 1950s; most homes are 2-4 bedrooms with 1-2 bathrooms, with an average size of 1600 square feet.
 Good values can be found here along with the area directly west between Tucson and Campbell south of Broadway; many Fellows live in these two neighborhoods; easy access to campus and a nice neighborhood feel - Feldman's: north of Speedway, west of Park and east of Stone; prices are reasonable and some Fellows have bought homes here over the years - Iron Horse: south of West University, west of Euclid and east of 4th Avenue; central to both the university and downtown; a funky neighborhood that is getting rediscovered but has not been too "cleaned up" - Mountain Avenue: north of the university; a corridor of housing, which has a good bike path and is largely composed of rental property; a free UA shuttle runs up Mountain to Ft.
-Lowell - Reid Park: south and east of the university; popular because of the proximity to the park, the central location, and for being close to the UA; several good bike routes are accessible from this area - Rincon Heights: south of the university, north of Broadway Blvd; close to the university, Reid Park, and downtown; also near the UA Stadium - be aware of potential noise from home football games; closest neighborhood for those in Natural Resources - Sam Hughes: directly east of the University; the 3rd Street Bike Boulevard traverses the neighborhood; Himmel Park and the Himmel Library border the neighborhood on Tucson Blvd; historic upscale neighborhood, but various houses and guest house deals have been found by Fellows; great location; beautiful atmosphere
+Lowell - North University: north of Speedway, between Euclid and Campbell; borders Jefferson Park; many rental properties; easy access to campus and the university Medical Center Campus - Reid Park: south and east of the university; popular because of the proximity to the park, the central location, and for being close to the UA; several good bike routes are accessible from this area - Rincon Heights: south of the university, north of Broadway Blvd; close to the university, Reid Park, and downtown; also near the UA Stadium be aware of potential noise from home football games; closest neighborhood for those in Natural Resources

-• West University: sandwiched between 4th Avenue (fun, funky, pedestrian-oriented street) and the university; a new high-rise housing facility was constructed recently just west of 4^{th} Avenue - it has created a party zone, which may be best to avoid
+- Sam Hughes: directly east of the University; the 3rd Street Bike Boulevard traverses the neighborhood; Himmel Park and the Himmel Library border the neighborhood on Tucson Blvd; historic upscale neighborhood, but various houses and guest house deals have been found by Fellows; great location; beautiful atmosphere - West University: sandwiched between 4th Avenue (fun, funky, pedestrian-oriented street) and the university; a new high-rise housing facility was constructed recently just west of 4th Avenue it has created a party zone, which may be best to avoid

-Campus housing for graduate students is at La Aldea: a few Fellows usually live at La Aldea; on campus; utilities included, http://www.life.arizona.edu/graduate/ap/apply.asp.
+Campus housing for graduate students is at La Aldea: a few Fellows usually live at La Aldea; on campus; utilities included.
 RAs receive a free 2-bedroom apartment; some Fellows have been hall directors in other dorms as well.
 Applications for these positions are found on UA Residence Life website.